Why is this medication prescribed?

 - seeing things or hearing voices that do not exist (hallucinating)

 People who have Parkinson's disease may have a greater risk of developing melanoma (a type of skin cancer) than people who do not have Parkinson's disease.
 There is not enough information to tell whether medications used to treat Parkinson's disease such as rotigotine increase the risk of developing skin cancer.
-You should have regular skin examinations to check for melanoma while you are taking rotigotine even if you do not have Parkinson's disease.
-Talk to your doctor about the risk of taking rotigotine.
+You should have regular skin examinations to check for melanoma while you are using rotigotine even if you do not have Parkinson's disease.
+Talk to your doctor about the risk of using rotigotine.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online (http://www.fda.gov/Safety/MedWatch) or by phone (1-800-332-1088).